Abandoned & Little-Known Airfields:

 The field was said to offer hangars, repairs, fuel, and tie-downs.

-Ong Airport was still depicted on the September 1948 Kansas City Sectional Chart (courtesy of Chris Kennedy).
+was on the September 1948 Kansas City Sectional Chart (courtesy of Chris Kennedy).

 Ong Airport, as depicted on the 1950 USGS topo map.